Howard Blackburn: History

 After the quest for gold failed, Blackburn turned his attention to a new challenge — to sail single-handed across the Atlantic Ocean.
 This had been done before, by Alfred "Centennial" Johnson in 1876, and Joshua Slocum had completed a single-handed circumnavigation in 1898; but for a man with no fingers to undertake such a voyage would be quite an accomplishment.
 He sailed from Gloucester, Massachusetts in 1899, in the modified Gloucester Fishing Sloop, Great Western, and reached the city of Gloucester, England after 62 days at sea.

 Returning to Gloucester, Massachusetts, Blackburn continued to prosper as a businessman; but he still hankered for adventure.
 In 1901, he sailed to Portugal in the twenty-five-foot Gloucester Fishing sloop Great Republic, making the trip in 39 days.
 In 1903 he again set out alone, this time in the sailing dory America, but was defeated by bad weather.
 Blackburn also circumnavigated the Eastern United States by going down the Mississippi River and back up the Eastern Seaboard.
 The Sloop "Great Republic" and the Dory "America" may be seen at the Cape Ann Museum, in Gloucester.

 Blackburn died in 1932; his funeral was attended by many of the people of Gloucester.
 He was buried in the Fishermen's Rest section of Beechbrook Cemetery.

+Musician Allen Estes recorded the song Not With Ya Hands which tells Blackburn's story.

 Memorial race

 Today, the Blackburn Challenge is held annually.
 It is a 20-mile open-water race circumnavigating Cape Ann open to all human-powered craft.
-July 25, 2019 was the 33rd running of the Blackburn Challenge.
+July 15, 2023 was the 36th running of the Blackburn Challenge.